Evangelical Writer Kisses An Old Idea Goodbye

 "It meant that I was raised with this idea that, you know, that attraction doesn't matter, that physicality doesn't matter, that your feelings don't matter," Lenz said.

 With some life experience, Harris said he began to rethink some of the words he'd penned at such a young age.
-One pivotal moment was a sex abuse scandal that rocked a church he was involved in leading in the Washington, D.C. suburbs several years ago.
+One pivotal moment was a sex abuse scandal that rocked a church he was involved in leading in the Washington, D.C., suburbs several years ago.

 Harris himself was not implicated in that, but he said he should have done more to encourage a victim to report the abuse to authorities.

 "That was the first time that I started realizing, you know what?
 You can have good intentions, and think you're making good decisions, but the effect in people's lives can be very different than you'd planned," he said.
-"And that's the first time that I started thinking, 'maybe there are problems with my book.'"
+"And that's the first time that I started thinking, 'Maybe there are problems with my book.' "

 Fearful of dating